QuaSi-Software/SoDeLe/README.md

 ## **Weather data**
 Accurate weather datasets are the basis for the PV simulation.
 Weather data can be read in by *SoDeLe* as both .epw and .dat files:

-- EPW (EnergyPlus� weather file) is a standardized weather file format defined by EnergyPlus�.
+- EPW (EnergyPlus© weather file) is a standardized weather file format defined by EnergyPlus©.
 For further details see [https://designbuilder.co.uk/cahelp/Content/EnergyPlusWeatherFileFormat.htm](https://designbuilder.co.uk/cahelp/Content/EnergyPlusWeatherFileFormat.htm).
 EPW weather files for specific locations around the world as typical meteorological year (TMY) can be downloaded from different sources.
 An overview of free sources for EPW weather files can be found [here]([here](https://designbuilder.co.uk/cahelp/Content/FreeWeatherData.htm)).
 - The .dat files are a specific file format of the German Weather Service.
 They provide typical meteorologiacal weather data for 2015 as well as a future projection for 2045 in a high spacial resolution for Germany.
 The weather files can be downloaded for free and can be imported directly in *SoDeLe*.
 The .dat files are avaiable at the German Weather Service's Climate Consulting module [https://kunden.dwd.de/obt/](https://kunden.dwd.de/obt/).
 Note that a free registration is required to access the data.

 **Preprocessing of weather data in *SoDeLe*:**